 - University of New Hampshire, Durham, NH

 An inspection report for Dartmouth College prepared in May of 2017 indicated that the college had violated the Animal Welfare Act on four counts.

 The most serious of these violations resulted in the death of eight voles.
-According to the report, staff had removed their water bottles and failed to replace them, leaving the voles without water for two days.
+According to the inspection report, staff had removed their water bottles and failed to replace them, leaving the voles without water for two days.
 In addition, the absence of water bottles went unnoticed by staff performing daily checks.